hongkiulam/raw-editor/readme.md

 ### Rust WASM - Raw Processor

-Changes to the rust raw processing module and the exposed methods that can be used in javascript, edit `rust-raw/lib.rs`
+To update the rust raw processing module, and the exposed methods (that can be used in javascript), edit `raw-processor/lib.rs`

+### Svelte UI

+Changes to the UI can be made inside of the `src` directory

 ## Compilation